kdsuneraavinash/ballerina-shell/shell/README.md

 | ----------------- | ------------------------------------------------------------ |
 | Trial Tree Parser | Parses the source code line using a trial based method.
 The source code is placed in several places and is attempted to parse.
 This continues until the correct type can be determined. |

 > TODO: Find a way to create a tree parser that directly uses ballerina parser without depending on trials.
+Trial parsing is too slow.

 Following are some inputs and expected output of the tree parser for reference.